nautobot/nautobot/docs/installation/2-redis.md

 # yum install -y redis
 ```

+You may wish to modify the Redis configuration at `/etc/redis.conf` or `/etc/redis/redis.conf`, however in most cases the default configuration is sufficient.

 ## Verify Service Status

 Use the `redis-cli` utility to ensure the Redis service is functional: